ericmyhre/gitpitch/fol2018/PITCHME.md

 ---

 > “The 363 Canvas course website does an excellent job of presenting only the current week’s relevant assignments and readings on the Home page.
 This makes using the site a breeze because no time is required to actually navigate the site – all the important stuff is there in one click!”<br>
-— SFU CMPT-363 Student, Using Canvas + Open Course Hub
+— SFU CMPT-363 Student, Using Canvas with Open Course Hub

 ---?color=#8fa33b